Types of Child Behavior Disorders

 Attention Deficit Hyperactivity Disorder

-Attention deficit hyperactivity disorder is a common childhood disorder and can continue through adolescence and adulthood, according to the National Institute of Mental Health.
+Attention deficit hyperactivity disorder is a common childhood disorder and can continue through adolescence and adulthood, according to the National Institute of Mental Health 4.
 Symptoms include difficulty staying focused and paying attention, difficulty controlling behavior, and hyperactivity.
 About one-third of all children with ADHD have coexisting ODD, and up to one-quarter have coexisting CD, according to HealthyChildren.org.

 Oppositional Defiant Disorder

 Children with oppositional defiant disorder are aggressive and resistant to rules.
 A child struggling with ODD often does things to intentionally annoy others, and often directs much of his defiance at authority figures.
 However, he can also direct his defiance toward siblings and peers.
 He might refuse to comply with rules and bully others.
 This extreme negative behavior typically lasts for a long time.
-Kelty Mental Health reports that more boys than girls have this disorder before puberty.
+Kelty Mental Health reports that more boys than girls have this disorder before puberty 2.
 Symptoms are usually evident before 8 years of age, but ODD begins slowly and symptoms intensify gradually.
 After puberty, the occurrence is more equal between genders.

 Symptoms of CD are usually present between middle childhood and adolescence.
 While symptoms can go away or lesson by adulthood, sometimes CD develops into an adult form called antisocial personality disorder.
-Children with conduct disorder frequently have difficulty understanding how others think and feel and as a result, they find it hard to talk to others, according to Children’s Mental Health Ontario.
+Children with conduct disorder frequently have difficulty understanding how others think and feel and as a result, they find it hard to talk to others, according to Children’s Mental Health Ontario 1.
 Children with CD might not know how to form bonds or friendships, feeling sad, angry and frustrated because of this detachment.
 Because their language skills are often impaired as well, children with conduct disorder have difficulty using their words to express feelings, so they act out instead.
 Conduct disorder is occasionally a more serious and later phase of ODD.
 Kelty Mental Health reports that CD is more common in boys than girls 2.